klindsay28/Newton-Krylov_OOC/docs/source/users-guide/model-independent.rst

 The solver writes summary statistics for each tracer module being run to a netCDF formatted stats file.
+The path of the stats file is ``Newton_stats.nc`` in the work directory.
 The stats file includes mean and norm of the Newton iterates, their function evaluations, and the increments applied in Newton's method.
-The path of the stats file, which defaults to ``newton_solver_stats.nc`` in the work directory, can be modified by changing ``newton_solver_stats_fname`` in the cfg file.
+The stats file also includes dimensionally reduced tracers values from history file created from the function evaluation.
+The dimensional reduction is model specific.
+For example, the cime_pop model generates reductions along ``(nlat,)`` and ``(nlat, nlon)`` dimension tuples.
+There are also tracer module specific variables added to the stats file.
+For example, the cime_pop model adds integrated air-sea CO2 gas flux for the ``abio_dic_dic14`` tracer module.

 --------------
 Shadow Tracers